School of Engineering

 Prerequisite: 60 credits and C or better in CS 310 and CS 330

 Due to the development of the World Wide Web (WWW), virtually any information about any subject that exists almost anywhere on the planet is available at our fingertips.
-This has significantly improved the way we conduct business and share information, but it has also led to the problem of information overload where the amount of information we have is too vast to manage and to allow us to know what we know.
-The Semantic Web is the evolution of the current WWW that responds to this problem.
-In this emerging (Semantic) Web, the content is represented in an expanded form to be understood not only by humans, but also by software agents, permitting them to find, integrate, process, and share information.
+This has significantly improved the way we conduct business and share information, but it has also led to the “big data” problem, where the amount of data and information we have is too vast to manage and allow us to know what we know.
+The Semantic Web is the evolution of the WWW that responds to this problem.
+In the emerging (Semantic) Web, the content is represented in an expanded form, to be understood not only by humans but also by software agents, helping them to find, integrate, process, and share information.
+This facilitates the development of intelligent knowledge-based applications on the semantic web, which is the purpose of Knowledge Engineering.

-This course teaches existing Semantic Web technologies and their applications, providing you knowledge and skills that will be very valuable in your career.
-It covers the basic concepts, principles, methods, architectures, and tools for the design and development of intelligent Semantic Web applications, including semantic modeling, ontology languages (RDF, RDFS, OWL), querying the semantic web (SPARQL), inferencing in the Semantic Web, managing vocabularies (SKOS), semantic markup, the publication and consumption of Linked Data, and Semantic Web application architectures.
-It also covers major applications of these semantic technologies, such as FOAF, semantic wiki, semantic browsers, semantic search engines, DBpedia, Rich Snippets from Google, and SearchMonkey from Yahoo!
-The learning of concepts, principles and methods will be enhanced by the practice of using several open source tools, including the Protégé ontology development environment.
-An important part of the course is the development of a project in an area of your interest, involving outside study and an oral presentation to the class.
+This course covers the basic concepts, principles, major methods, tools, architectures, systems, applications, open issues, and research directions in Knowledge Engineering for the Semantic Web, including: semantic modeling, ontology languages (RDF, RDFS, OWL), semantic markup, the publication and consumption of Linked Data, Semantic Web application architectures, querying the semantic web (SPARQL), inferencing in the Semantic Web, reasoning with rules and ontology, agent teaching and multistrategy learning.
+It also covers major applications of these semantic technologies, such as FOAF, semantic wiki, semantic browsers, semantic search engines, DBpedia, Rich Snippets from Google, and SearchMonkey from Yahoo.
+The learning of concepts, principles and methods will be enhanced by the practice of using several tools, including Protégé, Jena, and Disciple.
+An important part of the course is the development of a project in an area of your interest, involving the study and/or the development of a semantic web tool, system, or application, and an oral presentation and demonstration to the class.

 This course will use Blackboard (see http://gmu.blackboard.com) to post lecture notes, papers, assignments, and grades.
-Students have accounts on Blackboard and can download the PDF files by going to courses.gmu.edu and logging in using their Mason ID and passwords.
+The students will also submit their assignments through Blackboard.
+Students have accounts on Blackboard and can download the posted documents by going to courses.gmu.edu and logging in using their Mason ID and passwords.

-· Understanding of the Semantic Web concepts and principles.
+· Understanding of the Knowledge Engineering and Semantic Web concepts and principles.

 · Knowledge of the ontology languages RDF, RDFS, and OWL, and ability to design and develop semantic web ontological models.